 The old fašade had a long inscription, which was rewritten in the new one between the portico and the loggia.
 Its initial words "DOGMATE PAPALI DATUR AC SIMUL IMPERIALI QUOD SIM CUNCTARUM MATER CAPUT ECCLESIARUM ..." state that "By papal decision and similarly by imperial decree I (the Basilica/the Roman Church) am the mother of all, the head of the Church".
 The inscription was probably dictated by Pope Alexander III (1159-1181) and it is related to the so-called Donation of Constantine, a forged document according to which Emperor Constantine donated the city of Rome and the entire Western Roman Empire to Pope Sylvester I (see an oratory with frescoes covering the event).

 After Pope Sixtus V had redesigned the lateral fašade of S. Giovanni in Laterano in 1589, many popes considered replacing the old main fašade with a new one, but it was only in 1732 that Pope Clement XII took steps to provide the ancient basilica with a new grand entrance.

 Twenty-three projects were reviewed by Accademia di S. Luca, the guild of the Roman artists;

 the choice fell on the project submitted by Alessandro Galilei, a young architect from Florence, who maybe was helped by the fact that the Pope came from that city.

-Façade: (left) Coat of arms of Pope Clement XII; (right) mosaic portraying Jesus Christ by Jacopo Torriti (ca. 1291) (an enlargement opens in another window) between two angels by Paolo Campi
+Fašade: (left) Coat of arms of Pope Clement XII; (right) mosaic portraying Jesus Christ by Jacopo Torriti (ca. 1291) (see a larger image) between two angels by Paolo Campi

 A large inscription dedicates the basilica to Jesus Christ Saviour, to St. John the Baptist and to St. John the Evangelist.
 Originally it was known as Basilica del Salvatore, but during the